tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-1.markdown

 #Subscription

 This week it's still about Stripe.
-We use Stripe to charge once last week, and Stripe also offer us to charge every month.
-This is call `Subscription`.
+Last week, we use Stripe to charge once, and Stripe also offer us to charge  monthly.
+This is called `Subscription`.

-Following the [instruction here](https://stripe.com/docs/subscriptions) to set Plan.
+First following the [instruction here](https://stripe.com/docs/subscriptions) to set Plan.

 Then write the test for `customer charge`